Atiq Mosque (Ghadames): History

-A historical mosque called the Atiq Mosque in Ghadamès, also known as the Old Mosque of Ghadamès, is situated in the historic city of Ghadames in the Nalut Region of northwest Libya.
-The mosque's earliest recorded history dates to the time of the Islamic conquests in the seventh century AD, after which it underwent restoration and expansion.
+The mosque known also as the Old Mosque of Ghadamès, is situated in the historic city of Ghadames in the Nalut Region of northwest Libya.
+The mosque's earliest recorded history dates to the time of the Islamic conquests in the seventh century CE, after which it underwent restoration and expansion.
 After being completely destroyed during World War II, the mosque was reconstructed while retaining its distinctive architectural design.
 The Atiq Mosque, which is a part of Old Town of Ghadames, was included as a UNESCO World Heritage Site in 1986.